-New to the idea of in ear monitors?
+New to the idea of in-ear monitors?
 One of the questions I often receive is;

 Open Aux Send

 On most mixing consoles there are auxiliary sends.
 Your board guy will use one for a reverb, one for a delay, and then hopefully there are a couple open aux sends.
 For you to see what's happening look at your input on the board.
 Follow the channel strip all the way to the top.
 See the aux sends?
 One of those will be your mix.
-Let's say that your vocal channel.
-To turn your vocal up in your in ear monitor mix, you will turn up the related aux send.
+Let's say that you are the vocal channel.
+To turn your vocal up in your in-ear monitor mix, you will turn up the related aux send.
 Let's say your aux send is number three.
 As you go across the console you will adjust aux send number three for any signal of which you want more.
 You want more guitar?
 Turn up aux number three on the guitar channel.

 On the back of the console look for the output marked aux three.
 Aux send three is where you will plug in your in ear monitor amp such as the Elite Core PMA (best bang for the buck), Rolls PM50s , Rolls PM55P or the Rolls PM351.
 We'll call this in ear monitor setup "Hardwired" because you're going from the jack on the console straight to an amplifier with a wire.
 This is the least expensive way of getting in ear mix and works great because there's no wireless issues to concern yourself with.
 It's good for drummers, keyboard players or say you're in a church setting where you sit in a chair the same place every week.
-The next step is plugging your earphones into your in ear monitor amp.
+The next step is plugging your earphones into your in-ear monitor amp.
 You're set to rock.